al6/diskord/README.md

 # Diskord

 I'm a huge fan of the popular [Discord App](https://discordapp.com).
 [Diskord](http://diskord.io) is my take on cloning the real deal.
-Gamers (or anyone really) can sign up, login, upload images, create guilds, create guild channels, and chat with guild members all in real time.
+Gamers (or anyone really) can sign up, login, create guilds (with optional guild emblems), create guild channels, and chat (with optionally attached images/gifs) with guild members all in real time.

 ![Screenshot of Diskord](https://diskord-dev.s3.amazonaws.com/Screen+Shot+2020-02-21+at+9.56.49+AM.png)
 ![Gif of websockets working](https://media.giphy.com/media/U4pAxmJLqbNqCB1vCP/source.gif)